 Fortunately, it’s even easier to orchestrate a sample campaign digitally.
 Simply put together a list of customer addresses, and send them a surprise sample of one of your products.
 Include a message which asks the recipient to share a picture of the free sample on social media.
 Or, if your company sells intangible products like software and technical solutions, you can craft an email campaign offering a free trial of your product.

-3. On-site activation
+3. In-store brand activation

 The purpose of brand activation is to forge strong connections between your brand and audience.
 Naturally, there’s no better setting for a brand activation than business headquarters.